-The article comprehensively explains everything about capacitor codes and markings through various diagrams, which can be used for identifying and selecting capacitors correctly for a given circuit application.
+The article comprehensively explains everything regarding how to read and understand capacitor codes and markings through various diagrams and charts.
+The information can be used for identifying and selecting capacitors correctly for a given circuit application.

 By Surbhi Prakash